PaulineCorblet/paulinecorblet.github.io/_pages/research.md

 Repeated Matching Games: an Empirical Framework, with Jeremy Fox and Alfred Galichon

-Sorting and the Gender Pay Gap, with Arnaud Dupuy and Simon Weber
+On the Estimation of Scaling parameters in Separable Matching Models, with Arnaud Dupuy